Swingarm: Images

 Right side Of a Lambretta Model C, showing swingarm and suspension.

 Left side, showing rear wheel with no visible suspension.

 Triumph Sprint ST with single-sided swingarm.

 Squat and shaft-jacking

-"Squat" occurs because the top of the final drive chain run pulls the swingarm upwards; "shaft-jacking" occurs because the shaft drive bevel gear tries to "climb up" the large bevel gear in the wheel hub, thereby pushing the swingarm downwards and away from the frame.
+"Squat" occurs when the top of the final drive chain run pulls the swingarm upwards, lowering the rider position and the bike's center of gravity; "shaft-jacking" is the opposite, where the shaft drive bevel gear tries to "climb up" the large bevel gear in the wheel hub, pushing the swingarm downwards and away from the frame while raising the rider and center of gravity.

 Shaft-jacking can be minimised by devices such as parallelogram swingarms.
 A practical way to minimise squat on a chain-drive bike is to locate the final drive sprocket as close as possible to the axis of the swingarm pivot; the ideal solution is to make the final drive sprocket and the swingarm pivot concentric, as was done on the Hesketh V1000.